 - Asia is represented in yellow as a symbol of the sun rising in the East.

-Free resources relating to the Mission Rosary including an assembly and instructions for us are available to download below.
+Find out more about the Mission Rosary and how to pray the rosary in school, by downloading our assembly and related resources below.
 You can also order Mission Rosaries using our simple online order form.
 The Mission Rosary is directly linked to the Day of Many Colours which is a fun way of putting your faith into action for children overseas.